Sheepscot Stargazing Special

 Explore the night sky at a Central Maine Astronomical Society star party!

-Board your train at Sheepscot station (97 Cross Road, Alna) for a ride through the wild pine forests, farmlands and hamlets of the Sheepscot Valley to Alna Center where a star party (or special lunar viewing session) awaits.
+Board your train at Sheepscot station (97 Cross Road, Alna) for a diesel-powered ride through the wild pine forests, farmlands and hamlets of the Sheepscot Valley to Alna Center where a star party awaits.

 We’ve invited the Central Maine Astronomical Society to set up their telescopes in the unspoiled and light-free field at Alna Center.
 Due to its rural location, Alna’s skies don’t suffer from the light pollution found in Augusta or other cities in Maine.
 Passengers will be able to gaze upon the same spectacular nighttime sights as travelers have for centuries.

-On October 26, 2024 the high-power telescopes of CMAS volunteers will be back.
-As in past Stargazing sessions, objects that we may be able to observe include: Saturn, Jupiter, and/or other planets and moons, globular star clusters (like the Great Globular Cluster in Hercules), galaxies (such as Andromeda Galaxy), and various other Messier objects (like the Ring Nebula).
-Train departure time: 6:00pm.
+On September 20, 2025 the high-power telescopes of CMAS volunteers will be back at the WW&F. As in past Stargazing sessions, objects that we may be able to observe include: Saturn, Jupiter, and/or other planets and moons, globular star clusters (like the Great Globular Cluster in Hercules), galaxies (such as Andromeda Galaxy), and various other Messier objects (like the Ring Nebula).

 Please see the important information regarding weather and cancellations.
 Note that the Central Maine Astronomical Society may decide not to hold the stargazing session up to 6 hours before the event.